-The DOR provides an official form, Form T-7, on its website, and the WRD provides the Certified True Bill of Sale for Vessels, though you can draft your own bills of sale, if you choose to do so.
-The document simply records that the purchase has taken place and serves as a valuable receipt for both the seller and the buyer.
+The DOR provides an official form, Form T-7, on its website, and the WRD provides the Certified Form for Vessels, though you can draft your bills of sale if you choose.
+The document records the purchase and serves as a valuable receipt for both the seller and the buyer.

 Like all DOR and WDR forms, official bills of sale are only printed in English, though translators can be brought to the offices to aid in the filling out of forms.

 Once the buyer signs the original bill of sale, the seller should make two copies.
 The seller should keep one for his or her records and give the buyer one to do the same.
 The buyer will then file the original with the local tax commissioner’s office as part of the vehicle’s registration process.

 Vehicle Registration Forms

 - Driver’s license or state identification

 If someone represents the seller during the vehicle purchase or transfer transaction, there must be a power of attorney form.

 Boat Registration Forms